Which Phone Has Better Night Photography: The iPhone 14 or Galaxy S23?

 Night Mode works similarly on each device.

 iPhone and Samsung Galaxy have nighttime features allowing users to take better photos in low-light conditions.
 The iPhone Night Mode camera uses computational photography to combine multiple exposures into a single image that reduces noise and helps create a more stable image.
-The Samsung Galaxy Night Mode camera uses a similar technique.
-The Scene Optimizer tool can automatically detect the type of scene you photograph.
+The Samsung Galaxy Night Mode camera uses a similar technique, and the Scene Optimizer tool can automatically detect the type of scene you’re photographing.

 While holding the camera button in Night Mode, it may take the photo quickly, or you might have to continue pressing for several seconds.
-Depending on the lighting conditions, the S23 and iPhone 14 can still take quick pictures at night, but darker lighting requires extra exposure.
+Depending on the lighting conditions, the Galaxy S23 and iPhone 14 can still take quick pictures at night, but darker environments require extra exposure time.
+It’s worth noting that the Galaxy S23‘s night photography is especially impressive due to its pixel-binning technology — at night, it merges 16 pixels into one, creating a larger 2.4-micron virtual pixel for brighter, cleaner 12.5MP shots.
+For those wanting even more control, Samsung’s Expert RAW app allows for manual long exposures, though serious night-sky photography can require exposures of up to 10 minutes.

 One thing to keep in mind about any device’s Night Mode capabilities is that many nighttime shots struggle with moving objects.
 Since Night Mode requires extended exposures and multiple images, movement often creates blurring and distorted pictures.
-Many long-exposure photographs like Night Mode pictures, panoramic shots, and other similar features don’t work well for action photography, especially in low-light conditions.
+Many long-exposure photographs — like Night Mode pictures, panoramic shots, and other similar features — don’t work well for action photography, especially in low-light conditions.
+If you’re trying to determine which phone has the best camera for your needs, it’s worth considering how often you shoot in challenging lighting.

 Both device families feature high-quality camera specs.

 Depending on your chosen model, you’ll likely see quite a bit of variance between overall camera specifications.
-For instance, the Galaxy S23 and S23 Plus have 50MP cameras compared to the S23 Ultra’s 200MP primary camera mode.
-The Ultra also includes a 12MP Ultrawide camera for those expanded shots and two 10MP telephoto lenses.
-This means the S23 Ultra has both 3x and 10x Optical Zoom.
-Samsung’s devices also tout digital 100x zoom capabilities.
+For instance, the Galaxy S23 and S23 Plus have 50MP main cameras, while the S23 Ultra steps things up dramatically with a 200MP primary camera.
+The Ultra also includes a 12MP Ultrawide camera for expanded shots and two 10MP telephoto lenses, giving it both 3x and 10x Optical Zoom, along with digital zoom capabilities reaching up to 100x.

 Shot on iPhone 14 Pro Max, courtesy of Reddit user @banana_maniac